1425 McHenry Road, Suite 204, Buffalo Grove, IL 60089

 "This Is My Damn Block": Hate Crime Charges in Illinois

-Posted on November 27, 2014 in Criminal defense lawyer
+Posted on November 27, 2014 in Criminal Defense

 hate crime charges in Illinois, Rolling Meadows criminal attorney"This is my damn block!"
 Along with a string of other expletives, these were the last words that a 24-year-old woman heard when she was walking home with her friend on a warm summer night in 2013.